By Naomi Arroyo for Tech | Hustle | Culture

 "When we see love as the will to nurture one's own, or another's spiritual growth, revealed through acts of care, respect, knowing, and assuming responsibility, the foundation of all love in our life is the same.
 There is no special love exclusively reserved for romantic partners."

-Unfortunately, we are fed lies about what romantic love is.
+Unfortunately, we are inundated with lies about what romantic love is.
 Lies that paint love as a struggle for domination, power, and control, which ultimately leads to abuses that harm us all.

 "...abuse irreparably undermines bonds.
 All too often women believe it is a sign of commitment, and expression of love, to endure unkindness or cruelty to forgive and forget.
 In actuality, when we love rightly we know that the healthy, loving response to cruelty and abuse is putting ourselves out of harm's way."